Legal & compliance

 • Financial Institutions

-Jigzo does not provide services to financial institutions, money service businesses (MSBs), or payment service providers (PSPs) that wish to engage in correspondence-style relationships involving transactions with or on behalf of their underlying clients, as this would create nested relationships prohibited by regulations.
+Jigzo does not provide services to Payment Service Providers (PSPs) or cryptocurrency firms as underlying clients.
+Additionally, Jigzo does not provide services to financial institutions, money service businesses (MSBs), or payment service providers (PSPs) that wish to engage in correspondence-style relationships involving transactions with or on behalf of their underlying clients, as this would create nested relationships prohibited by regulations.
 Nested relationships occur when multiple layers of intermediaries are introduced between Jigzo and the end customer, making it challenging to maintain transparency and comply with anti-money laundering (AML) and counter-terrorist financing (CTF) requirements.
-However, Jigzo may provide payment services to these entities strictly for managing first-party corporate payments (e.g., payments for their own operational needs) and not for third-party transactions.

 6. Implementation and Enforcement

-All Jigzo employees, partners, and service providers are required to adhere to this policy.
+Jigzo employees, partners, and service providers are required to adhere to this policy.
 Jigzo reserves the right to terminate relationships with any client, partner, or service provider found to be in breach of this policy.
-Jigzo ensures compliance with regulatory standards from FINTRAC, as well as those established by the European Union and the United Kingdom, ensuring that promotions, transactions, and operations align with international requirements.
+Jigzo ensures compliance with regulatory standards from FINTRAC, the Czech National Bank (ČNB), as well as those established by the European Union and the United Kingdom, ensuring that promotions, transactions, and operations align with international requirements.

 7. Review and Updates